kubernetes-sigs/cluster-api-provider-azure/docs/book/src/self-managed/custom-images.md

 The Cluster API for Azure team publishes *reference images* for each Kubernetes release, for both Linux and Windows.

-Reference images for versions of Kubernetes which have known security issues or which are no longer [supported by Cluster API][supported-capi] will be removed from the Azure Marketplace.
+Reference images for versions of Kubernetes which have known security issues or which are no longer [supported by Cluster API][supported-capi] will be removed from the Azure Marketplace and the CAPZ community gallery.

 </aside>